sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

    solution.
 Uniqueness is equal to (1 - *communality*)

 .. [#]
-   remembering to first reverse score some variables if necessary
+   Remembering to first reverse score some variables if necessary.

+.. [#]
+   In the latest versions of jamovi you can now save factor scores directly from within jamovi - it's an option.
+But this explanation is helpful as it's a good insight into using R directly from jamovi.

 .. ----------------------------------------------------------------------------